tuan2004a/SelectInfor-Character-CoAAtlan/README.md

-# Character Selection & Detail Viewer - CoA: Tinh Thể Atlan
+# Character Selection & Detail Viewer - Crystal of Atlan

-This is a web application that allows players to select a character and view detailed information for each character in the game CoA: Tinh Thể Atlan.
+This is a web application that allows players to select a character and view detailed information for each character in the game Crystal of Atlan.
 The interface is modern, smooth, and easily extensible for new events or game versions.

 ### Technologies Used
 - **Next.js**: React framework for server-side rendering and routing